blubits/blubits.github.io/_posts/2015-11-10-cs4-2q-reviewer.md

     - change the item at a certain index
     - get the size of the list
     - remove all items in the list.
-* There are slides in the CS4 Facebook group, that should help =)
+* There are slides in the CS4 Facebook group, that should help.